2ndman/FictionalBusTimeTable/README.md

-# Zikora Greater Region (ZGR) - Bus Timetable
+# Greater Zikora Region (GZR) - Bus Timetable

 ---

-This is a website of a fictional bus timetable of 10 districts in the Greater Zikoria Region (ZGR) from Monday to Saturday and a reduced timetable on Sunday.
+This is a website of a fictional bus timetable of 10 districts in the Greater Zikora Region (GZR) from Monday to Saturday and a reduced timetable on Sunday.

+Click [Duck Duck Go](https://duckduckgo.com) to view bus timetable